 This is another big shift.
 From mano a mano to hand-in-hand, knowing ‘this is so true about us’.
 This is aided by the ‘relationship morality’ element, and is a general exercise in relational skills.
 This can be what Schnarch called “trading pain for growth.”

 This is akin to the downward spiral of conflict model.
 But it’s rooted in a competitive level of relationship conflict development.
 It’s a mutual protest of vulnerability (with no increase in emotional safety).
 It’s also rooted in parent-child models of blaming & shaming.
 It has to be worked through – these are developmental steps about overall maturity.

 Is There Even 5% Of What Your Partner Said That You Can Agree With?

 A widely used therapy tool.
 Try it.
 And try to show some real respect for the other position.

 Brief Discussion & Explanation

-They flow from my work, the range of human interaction and mind-mapping.
-They might be ‘news of a difference’, existing so that another view, another choice or option can be created by my client.
-Seen in the perspective of their own personal development.
+They flow from my work, a developed range of human interaction and mind-mapping.
+I might be able to make ‘news of a difference’, so that another view, another choice or option, can be created by my client.
+And seen in the perspective of their own personal development.